itsmeganga/itsmeganga/README.md

 - **Adaptive Encryption for Edge Systems** (Raspberry Pi • ASCON/GIFT • RNN policy)
   Lightweight cryptography + dynamic model to harden against differential/integral/cube attacks.

-> Tip: Pin these repositories to the top of your profile for instant impact.

 ---